martinuray/martinuray.github.io/_posts/2020-10-20_python_setup.md

 Lucky you (at least if you are a student), _PyCharm_ offers free Edu-licences.
 Simply go to the [_PyCharm_](https://www.jetbrains.com/de-de/pycharm/download/) website and create an account.
 There you can request the Edu-licence.
 When installing the Professional version you need to enter your credentials to be able to use those features.

 In _PyCharm_ you then have a side-by-side view with code (looks like a section python script) and the live converter and rendered notebook.
 For more information on notebooks in _PyCharm_ please visit [this link](https://www.jetbrains.com/help/pycharm/jupyter-notebook-support.html#get-started).

+A further very convenient asset, is that _PyCharm_ handles the environments for you, as well as the package handling.
+For more information on this, please be referred to [the official docs](https://www.jetbrains.com/help/pycharm/).